ShanniSnax/readme-generator-hw-9/README.md

-# Good Read Me Generator
+# Generate ReadMe
     ![GitHub License](https://img.shields.io/badge/License-None-blue)

     ## Description
-    This app allows you to quickly and easily put together a README for your projects.
+    This app allows you to quickly and easily generate a readme for your projects.
     <br>
     <br>